A healthy natural environment means healthy people and resilient communities.

 - Protect locally significant areas - the natural areas we value as part of our home landscape, sensitive ecologies and unique habitats.

-- Protect high priority green spaces as parkland - green spaces identified by the Green Space Advisory Panel, with the help of the community.
+- Protect high priority green spaces as parkland - green spaces identified by the Green Space Advisory Panel (2010, 2013 reports) with the help of the community.